unicode-org/message-format-wg/exploration/selection-declaration.md

 - More ergonomic for most `.input` cases
 - Enables representation of many messages without any declarations

+**Cons**
+- Confusing that the operand name can't be used in the pattern?
+  Removes some self-documentation from the pattern.
+- Requires the pattern to change if the selectors are modified.
+- Limits number of referenceable selectors to 10 (in the current form)

 ### Hybrid approach: Match may mutate, no duplicates

 In this alternative, in a `.match` statement: